-On top of the questions we've asked for a number of years about the quality, value, and attributes of firms, this year we've created a buyer funnel tailored to buying professional services.
+On top of the questions we've asked since 2016 about the quality, value, and attributes of firms, since last year we've also asked additional questions to create a buyer funnel tailored to buying professional services.

-Key differences from a buyer funnel that one might see in a B2C context include recognition that familiarity means different things to different buyers, which we've teased out by asking about knowledge of capabilities, relationships with experts at firms, and prior bias towards a firm (in the sense of whether clients would speak highly of the firm).
-We've also explored not simply whether a firm would be used again, but whether that trust extends into adjacent services-a key avenue of growth for many firms.
-Lastly, we've asked whether clients are prepared to stick their neck out and put their personal reputation on the line to advocate for a firm, in recognition that recommending professional services firms can mean taking a risk.
+Key differences from a buyer funnel that one might see in a B2C context include the recognition that familiarity means different things to different buyers, which we tease out by asking about knowledge of capabilities, relationships with experts at firms, and prior bias towards a firm (in the sense of whether clients would speak highly of the firm).
+We also explore not simply whether a firm would be used again, but whether that trust extends into adjacent services-a key avenue of growth for many firms.
+Lastly, we ask whether clients are prepared to stick their neck out and put their personal reputation on the line to advocate for a firm, in recognition that recommending professional services firms can mean taking a risk.

-By looking across the buyer funnel, we can see where the strengths and weaknesses of different brands lie, and therefore where firms need to focus their efforts on improving their brand's strength.
+By looking across the buyer funnel, we can see where the strengths and weaknesses of different brands lie, and therefore where firms need to focus their efforts to improve their brand's strength.

-This chart shows an average buyer funnel.
-The chart on page 11 shows the scores and ranking position of the firms we've asked about in TMT, across the buyer funnel.
+This chart shows the average buyer funnel.
+The chart on page 11 shows the scores and ranking position of the firms we've asked about in Australia across the buyer funnel.